 Holly's professional experience as both a sales representative paired with her personal experience as a buyer, seller, and home renovator has allowed her to better serve the needs of everyone she works with.
 Holly has always been someone who sets projects in her life, that she works to achieve.
-From age 24 and living in France, taking every opportunity to travel the globe, to today, as she approaches a milestone birthday of 50, she strives for balance, consistency, and ways to celebrate the people and personal goals most important to her.
+From age 24 and living in France, taking every opportunity to travel the globe, she strives for balance, consistency, and ways to celebrate the people and personal goals most important to her.

 Buying your own home in the High Park area is what inspired you to pursue a career in real estate.
 Can you tell me more about this decision to change careers?

 I had considered entering real estate when I was much younger, but didn't take the leap.
 Many years later, after I'd finished grad school and was working as a flight attendant, I set out to buy a house as my next life step or project so to speak.
 It felt like it was the right time to focus my efforts and look for something more.
 After completing so much personal research on looking for my own home, I was excited by the thought of becoming a realtor and decided it was time to get my license.